-You can't force things to happen.
 No matter how much you want something or how hard you work to make it happen, sometimes you just have to wait it out.
-Whether it's your perfect job or those last 10 pounds, life is a process.
-Instead, try to trust that you're on the right path, and keep at it.
+Whether it's landing your perfect job or losing those last 10 pounds, life is a process.
+Trust that you're on the right path and keep at it.
 Slowly but surely, you'll eventually get there.
-Don't work harder, work smarter—and figure out how you can get to your goal without risking your sanity or well-being.
+Don't work harder, work smarter—and figure out how you can reach your goal without risking your sanity or well-being.
 You know what's not productive?
 Burnout.

-I learned this lesson hard during and after my marathon training.
-Despite a nagging hip ache, I kept running and stuck to my training schedule.
-Then, for the entire marathon, I didn't just endure 26.2 miles, but 26.2 miles of pain that sidelined me for weeks after the race was over.
-I learned the hard way that listening to your body is so important.
+It’s critical to heed what your body needs at any given moment.
 If you're really fatigued, take a day off.
 If you're sick and have no energy, rest.
-Pushing through physical pain, emotional pain, and fatigue is never a good idea.
-Listen closely to what your body is telling you, and treat it like you would your best friend.
+Pushing through physical (or emotional) pain is never a good idea.
+Listen closely to what your body is telling you and treat it like you would your best friend.
 Be loving, kind and respectful.

 Life is a journey that doesn't come with a map.
 You can't always see the destination or every curve, dip or detour along the way, so you might as well enjoy the process (and the ups and downs).
-So you didn't hit your weight-loss goal this week because the weather prevented you from your daily walks?
-It's time to get creative.
-Rent a fitness DVD at the library or devise your own home-based workout.
-And always be sure to keep that sense of humor and see the opportunity in the problem.
-When life gives you lemons, don't just smash them.
-Instead make yummy (sugar-free) lemonade and savor every sip!
+Didn't hit your weight-loss goal this week because the weather prevented you from your daily walks?
+Time to get creative.
+Find a fitness video online or devise your own home-based workout.
+And always be sure to keep a sense of humor and find the opportunity hidden within the problem.

-Why wait for to reach your goal to be happy, wear that dress, or take that vacation?
+Why wait to reach your goal to be happy, wear that dress or take that vacation?
 Life is too short.
-Feel good about yourself today and give yourself the permission and freedom to be completely happy with yourself and your circumstances right now.
-Try to be present in the moment as much as you can and appreciate life for what you do have.
-Love where you are and who you are.
-Don't wait for tomorrow or until you reach that goal to appreciate where you are.
-You're worthy and good enough right now, today.
+Give yourself permission and freedom to be completely happy with yourself and your current circumstances.
+Try to be present in the moment as much as you can, and know that you're worthy and good enough right now.

-Mistakes offer us chances to learn and grow, and in these failures, you'll find wisdom for reaching any goal, be it weight-loss, health, fitness, professional or something else.
+Mistakes offer us chances to learn and grow, and in these "failures," you'll discover wisdom for reaching any goal, whether it’s weight loss, health, fitness, job growth or another aspiration.
 After all, as James Joyce once wrote, "A man's errors are his portals of discovery."
-What can you start learning from your mistakes?
+What can you start learning from your so-called mistakes?